How to Treat Vocal Cord Paralysis

 How much rest and recovery will I need?

 Resting your voice is important after vocal cord surgery.
 In most cases, the doctor will recommend three to seven days of voice rest.
 During this rest period, you will need to refrain from talking or whispering, and from coughing or clearing your throat if you can avoid it.
-Your doctor will provide guidelines for gradual return to use of your voice.
+Your ear, nose and throat doctor will provide guidelines for gradual return to use of your voice.

 FAQ about vocal cord paralysis